abdoufermat5/unix-and-linux-sysadmin-notes/storage/readme.md

 Mechanical hard drives remain a popular storage medium when capacity is the most important consideration, but solid state drives (SSDs) are preferred when performance-sensitive applications.
 Caching systems, both software and hardware, help combine the best features these storage types.

 Running on top of real and virtual hardware are a variety of software components that mediate between the raw storage devices and the filesystem hierarchy seen by users.
-These components include device drivers, partitioning conventions, RAID implementations, logical volume v$managers, systems for virtualizing disks over a network, and the filesystem implementations themselves.
+These components include device drivers, partitioning conventions, RAID implementations, logical volume managers, systems for virtualizing disks over a network, and the filesystem implementations themselves.

 ## Just want to add a disk